 In my previous article, I described how to set up a Raspberry Pi High Quality camera as an IP camera, and use IP Camera Adapter to plug this into your favourite video conference software.
 Now, go one better, with just a singe USB cable and zero networking!

-Using a Raspberry Pi Zero with its USB port in on-the-go mode, we can make the Pi look like a USB webcam.
+Using a Raspberry Pi Zero with its on-the-go USB port in ‘peripheral’ mode, we can make the Pi look like a USB webcam.
 And what’s even better is that Windows will recognise it as a Camera and automatically install the drivers for you.

 Here’s a video of the setup, with demo of it booting.

 So the first thing to do is install RaspiOS on an SD Card, and enable the camera.
 There’s plenty of howto’s out there on how to do that. 🙂 This is usually done while the Pi is connected to a monitor so you can run raspi-config to enable the camera, ssh, configure WiFi, etc. Later on on the article we’ll power down the pi and plug it into a USB port on a Windows PC.